 I completed my postdoctoral fellowship with the Department of Psychological Services at the Cypress-Fairbanks Independent School District, where I also completed my APA-accredited doctoral internship.
 I earned a PhD in school psychology from the University of Massachusetts Amherst under the guidance of Sara Whitcomb, PhD.
 Prior to my PhD, I earned a master’s degree in social justice education from the University of Massachusetts Amherst and a bachelor’s degree in English from Columbia University.
 While at Columbia, I completed my student teaching practicum and gained initial certification as a secondary English Language Arts teacher in New York.

 Before internship, I was an advanced practicum student at the UMass Psychological Services Center where I served on two teams.
 On the School Team, I provided behavioral consultation to local schools – including Positive Behavioral Interventions and Supports (PBIS) implementation technical assistance.
 On the Dialectical Behavior Therapy Team, I provided adherent, full-protocol DBT (i.e., individual counseling, skills group facilitation, phone coaching, and clinician consultation team) with college students and adults with suicidal behavior, non-suicidal self-injurious behavior, and/or borderline personality disorder.

-I’m a member of the American Association of Suicidology, the National Association of School Psychologists, the American Psychological Association, and the International Network of Early Career Researchers in Suicide and Self Harm.
+I’m a member of the National Association of School Psychologists, the American Psychological Association, the International Association for Suicide Prevention, and the International Network of Early Career Researchers in Suicide and Self Harm.